Dylanex1/NBA-2025-Project-/Stages/Stage_5/QueriesSQL.md

 ## 14th query

-List all arenas that every team has won in.
+List all arenas where each team has won at least once in the 2024-2025 season.

 ```sql
 WITH winnerOfGame AS (